sverweij/upem/README.md

 ## What
 You brush your teeth every day.
-You keep your dependencies up to date.
+And you keep your dependencies up to date.
 Brushing your teeth is hard to automate.
 Keeping your dependencies up to date is not.

-_up'em_ updates your dependencies to latest.
-As pinned version.
-So no relying on third parties to stick to semver.
+_up'em_ updates your dependencies to latest, so you don't have to manually.

+### Opinionated
+After processing all versions are 'pinned'.
+Sure, you could use package-lock for that too, sort of.
+But still if your package.json contains "^1.0.0" of a package, do you know what you're using?

+### Respectless
+_up'em_ does not respect your current version preferences. `^`, `~`, `*` =>
+they all get pinned.

 If `npm outdated` says:
 ```
 Package    Current  Wanted  Latest  Location
-midash       1.8.2  ^1.8.0   2.0.1  your-cool-package
+midash       1.8.2  ^1.8.0   2.0.1  your-golden-package
 ```

 running `npm outdated --json | upem` will set midash' version to 2.0.1